 An intricate network of terrorists targets Indian soldiers.
 This network is often primed by Pakistan, which also fires and kills across the border.
 A network of sewer lines suffocates workers whose task is to keep the sewage flowing and urban India ticking.

 As a nation, though, we privilege the death of the soldier.
 He is hailed as a martyr, his coffin swathed in the Tricolour, and given gun salutes before he is cremated or buried.
 He is deserving of it.
 After all, he died to protect us all.
-It is safer to be a soldier serving in Kashmir than a sewer worker in India.

 Whoever thinks of the man who died cleaning the gutter?
 He merits just a few paragraphs in the city pages of newspapers unless his death has a horrendous novelty, like in two recent cases in Delhi.
 He certainly cannot aspire to be a walking-talking symbol of Indian nationalism, lest that very idea begins to stink with the noxious odour of the gutter.
 This is perhaps why the sewer worker is missing from the campaign photos of Swachh Bharat.